vsrnth/hydeout-jekyll-starter/_drafts/things-i-use-on-my-mac.md

 comments: false

 ---
-\--- title: Setting up my mac date: "2019-10-11T23:46:37.121Z" layout: post draft: false path: "/posts/setting-up-my-mac/" category: "Development" tags:   - "OS X"   - "Development"   - "Setup" description: "Apps and command-line utilities I use on a daily basis in my workflow." ---

-\### Below are the utilities which are a part of my daily workflow.
+Below are the utilities which are a part of my daily workflow.

 \***